-The 5.6-Meter Earth Station Antenna provides high gain and exceptional pattern characteristics.
-The electrical performance and exceptional versatility provides the ability to configure the antenna with your choice of linearly- or circularly-polarized 2-port or 4-port combining network.
-Versatility is provided at the time of initial purchase, as well as in the future, as your satellite communication requirements evolve.
+The 3.5m ESA provides high gain and exceptional pattern characteristics.
+The electrical performance and exceptional versatility provides the ability to configure the antenna with a choice of linearly- or circularly-polarized 4-port combining network.
+This versatility is provided at the time of initial purchase, as well as in the future, as the customer's satellite communication requirements evolve.

 The aluminum reflector is precision formed for accuracy and strength, requiring minimal assembly.
-The reflector assembly is 5.6 meters (18.3 feet) in diameter and segmented in a 16-piece configuration to reduce shipping volume and to facilitate transport to remote sites.
-Reflector panels are chromate converted and coated with a highly reflective white paint.
+The reflector assembly is 11-feet (3.5-meters) in diameter.
+The reflector is also conversion coated and finished with a flat white paint.

-The versatile tripod mount can be purchased with either manual or motorizable capabilities.
-The tripod mount features 180° Azimuth coverage in three continuous 120° overlapping ranges, and 90° continuous Elevation adjustment.
-This large adjustment range provides non-critical foundation orientation and the ability to view geostationary satellites from horizon-to-horizon, from any location worldwide.
+The manual pedestal tube mount features 360° Azimuth coverage in continuous 40° ranges, and executes 90° (0° - 90°) continuous Elevation adjustment.
+The manual mount also features $\pm 22.5^{\circ}$ of continuous fine Azimuth adjustment.
+This large adjustment range enables the view of geostationary satellites, horizon-to-horizon, from any location on the planet.

-The motorizable tripod mount features self-aligning bearings for the elevation pivots, resulting in "zero" backlash.
-This mount can be operated manually, but has the ability to be upgraded for motorized operation, including step-tracking or SmarTrack® applications.
-The motorizable mount type is indicated by the ES56 or ES56HS letters within the antenna type number.
-The addition of the letter "HS" within the antenna type number indicates that the mount includes High Speed Azimuth/Elevation machine jackscrews, instead of corresponding Azimuth/Elevation strut assemblies.
+The motorizable pedestal tube mount may be purchased, which features self-aligning bearings for the Elevation pivots, resulting in "zero" backlash.
+This mount can be operated manually, but has the ability to be upgraded for motorized operation, including step-tracking or SmartTrack® applications.
+The presence of the motorizable mount type is indicated by the ES35MPJ letters within the antenna type number.
 The Azimuth/Elevation jackscrews are equipped for integration with the optional motor drive systems.
-A cross-axis grounding kit is supplied with each mount to ensure the electrical interconnectivity of the complete structure.

-The aluminum enclosure and hot-dipped galvanized steel mount maintain pointing accuracy while ensuring durability and reliability.
-The antenna and standard manual mount with enclosure will survive 125 mph (200 km/h) wind, in any position of operation, without damage or permanent deformation in moderate coastal/industrial areas.
-Severe conditions require additional protection.
+The aluminum reflector and hot-dipped galvanized steel mount maintain pointing accuracy, while ensuring both durability and reliability.
+The antenna and standard manual mount will survive 150mph (241km/h) winds, in any position of operation, without damage or permanent deformation, in moderate coastal/industrial areas.
+Please note that severe environmental conditions may require additional protection.

-Kratos Antenna Solutions Corporation provides a complete line of available options, including motor drive systems (with power interfaces addressing domestic and international standards), remote microprocessor antenna control for motor drive systems, pressurization equipment, and interconnecting HELIAX cables and waveguide.
+Kratos Antenna Solutions Corporation provides a complete line of available options, including motor drive systems (with power interfaces addressing both domestic and international standards), remote microprocessor antenna control for motor drive systems, pressurization equipment, and interconnecting cables and waveguide.
+Kratos Antenna Solutions Corporation also provides complete system engineering, if required.